BroadcomSaaSOps/f5/README.md

 7. Delete old node

 ### Usage
-1. RDP and/or SSH into the respective environment's ansible machine ssh us5nprepo01
+1. RDP and/or SSH into the respective environment's ansible machine: ssh us5npopsansi01 ssh sc5opsansi01 ssh demunopsansi01
+   ssh au1opsansi01
-2. ssh /root/mktest
+2. cd /path/to/ansible/f5
-3. ansible-playbook -i inventory/us5np.hosts site.yml --tags=""
+3. ansible-playbook -i inventory/<env>.hosts site.yml --tags="<tags>"
 ```
+   where <env> is one of the following:
+   us5
+   sc5
+   au1
+   mun

-   where tags are one of the following:
+   where tags are one or more of the following (comma separated):
    addnodedisabled
    addnode
    addpoolmember
    disablepoolmember
    wait
    delpoolmember
+   delnode (redundant if delpoolmember is used)

 ```
 example:
 ```